PrashamTrivedi/AWS_C002_Notes/IAM.md

 - Groups are flat, they are not nested.

 - Resources can have their own policies and they can mention user ARN which has access or denial to that resource.
 These policies can not mention groups.

+# IAM Roles

+- Roles are temporary access mechanisms.
+- Used when more than 5000 users or multiple principals whose number is not known while designing.
+- IAM Identities represents person, app or service (a.k.a Principal) while role represents level of access.

+## Policies of IAM roles.
+- Trust Policy and Permissions Policy
+- Trust Policy Controls which anonymous usage, principals or identity provider can assume the role
+- Permission policy controls what grants this role can have.
+- Based on trust policies when an Identity is able to assume the role, allowed identity gets temporary credentials which expire after certain period of time.
+After expiry, identitiy needs to re-asssume that role.